-(i) Falcon owns 96.9% of Falcon Australia, which holds a 100% interest in the Beetaloo Exploration Permits.
-The remaining 3.1% interest is held by others.
-Falcon has offered to purchase shares from certain of the remaining shareholders in Falcon Australia.
-This offer was valid until 22 August 2013.
-This transaction is in the process of closing.

-(ii) In compliance with the terms of the Technical cooperation permit ("TCP"), the Company submitted its application for an exploration permit in August 2010 prior to the moratorium being introduced in April 2011.
+- (i) Falcon owns 98.1% of Falcon Australia, which holds a 100% interest in the Beetaloo Exploration Permits.
+The remaining 1.9% interest is held by others. - (ii) In compliance with the terms of the Technical cooperation permit ("TCP"), the Company submitted its application for an exploration permit in August 2010 prior to the moratorium being introduced in April 2011.
 Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable.